The good, better and best Bread guide

-If you are time short, not gluten or dairy free, or just totally CBA to make your own bread, here are our ZW suggestions.
+If you're time short, not gluten or dairy free, or just totally CBA to make your own bread, here are our zero waste suggestions.
 We have split them into a GOOD option, a BETTER option, and the BEST option.
 Depending on what stage you're at now, try the next level up when you buy bread:

-Opt for the bread wrapped entirely in a paper which can be recycled, or, if this is not possible, buy it in the plastic wrapper, and find a bag recycle point which you can use.
+Opt for the bread wrapped entirely in a paper which can be recycled, or, if this isn't possible, buy it in the plastic wrapper and find a bag recycle point which you can use.

 Avoid the paper bags with the film windows, as these can't be recycled easily.

 - BETTER: Supermarket shopping, from the baked goods section